RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-by-Step-Creating-a-JSON-REST-Service/Step-4-Accepting-JSON-parameters.md

 ### Query String Parameters
 To handle query string parameters is the same as in a non-service application by using the `Request.QueryString()` method to retrieve query parameters.

-Let's set this up for the customer list by passing in a single parameter for a company lookup:
+Let's set this up for the customer list by passing in a single parameter for a company lookup and returning a cursor as a JSON array:

 ```foxpro
 ************************************************************************